HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ### i.
 Processor

 The beauty of the Intel 4th Gen Core Series is that it is old enough to run Mac OS X Tiger 10.4 and recent enough to run macOS Sonoma natively.
-Although it needs a custom kernel in Mac OS X Tiger 10.4, and spoof CPUID to Nehalem for Mac OS X Snow Leopard 10.6 and Lion 10.7.
+However, you will need a custom kernel in Mac OS X Tiger 10.4, and spoof CPUID to Nehalem for Mac OS X Snow Leopard 10.6 and Lion 10.7.

 </br>

 ### ii.
 Graphic Card

-This is the tricky part.
-I needed a GPU that is natively compatible with Tiger and can be patched with OCLP in Sonoma.
-I checked Dortania GPU Buyers Guide both the [Legacy AMD](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-amd.html#hd-6000-series-6xxx/) and [Legacy Nvidia](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html/).
+This was the trickiest part.
+I needed a GPU that is natively compatible with Tiger and could be patched with OCLP in Sonoma.
+I consulted Dortania GPU Buyers Guide, for both the [Legacy AMD](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-amd.html#hd-6000-series-6xxx/) and [Legacy Nvidia](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html/), and here's what I discovered:

-- For AMD, I found that the HD 2000 Series are supported natively from 10.4 to 10.13, I tested AMD Radeon HD 2400 XT but it didn't work with any of the supposed supported macOS versions, it turns out legacy AMD GPUs are a hit or a miss even if they are officially supported by Apple, unlike Nvidia legacy should work properly if you [patch](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/nvidia-patching/) your GPU in DeviceProperties.
+- For AMD, I found that the HD 2000 Series is natively supported from 10.4 to 10.13, I tested AMD Radeon HD 2400 XT but it didn't work with any of the supposedly supported macOS versions, it turns out that legacy AMD GPUs are a hit or a miss even though they are officially supported by Apple, unlike Nvidia's legacy GPUs which should work properly if you [patch](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/nvidia-patching/) your GPU in DeviceProperties.

-- I bought an NVIDIA Quadro FX 5600 that is compatible with Mac OS X Leopard through macOS High Sierra according to [Dortania](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html#geforce-8-8xxx-series) but, apparently this GPU is also compatible with Mac OS X Tiger if you use `NVinject.kext`.
-Indeed after using this GPU with `NVinject.kext`, NVIDIA legacy patching, and OCLP, it worked with all Intel macOS releases.
+- I bought an NVIDIA Quadro FX 5600 that is compatible with Mac OS X Leopard through macOS High Sierra according to [Dortania](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html#geforce-8-8xxx-series) but, apparently, this GPU is also compatible with Mac OS X Tiger if you use `NVinject.kext`.
+In fact, after using this GPU with `NVinject.kext`, NVIDIA legacy patching, and OCLP, it worked with all versions of Intel-based macOS.
-The [G80 NVIDIA Tesla GPUs](https://www.techpowerup.com/gpu-specs/?gpu=G80) are the best suited for this kind of hackintosh, GeForce 8800 GTS 320/640 and Quadro FX 5600 are known to be working.
+The [G80 NVIDIA Tesla GPUs](https://www.techpowerup.com/gpu-specs/?gpu=G80) are the best suited to this type of hackintosh, with GeForce 8800 GTS 320/640 and Quadro FX 5600 known to work.

-- **Please note that legacy GPUs needs CSM/Legacy Boot turned on in the BIOS settings, otherwise you will have a blank screen when you boot the computer.**
+- **Please note that legacy GPUs need CSM/Legacy Boot to be enabled in the BIOS settings, otherwise you will get a blank screen when you boot the computer.**

-- If you don't want to buy an older GPU you can use the iGPU (Intel HD 4600), which is supported from OS X Mountain Lion 10.8 up-to macOS Monterey 12, and can be used on macOS Ventura and Sonoma with OCLP.
+- If you don't want to buy an old GPU, you can use the iGPU (Intel HD 4600), which is supported from OS X Mountain Lion 10.8 up to macOS Monterey 12, and can be used on macOS Ventura and Sonoma with OCLP.
 On Mac OS X Lion 10.7 and earlier it runs fine but without hardware acceleration (QE/CI).

 - **Fun fact:** If you install Mac OS X Tiger, Leopard, and/or Snow Leopard from another Mac OS X using "OSInstall.mpkg" you will get the welcome video intro without a compatible GPU (hardware acceleration).